10 Flea Markets In Goa To Hit Up On Your Next Vacay

 The Goa Collective Bazaar

-The Goa Collective Bazaar at Hilltop, Vagator is the most popular flea market now.
-With 100 stalls, live music, a bar, a kid's area and food, this flea market is hosted every Friday night.
-It's a unique set-up that comes with the promise of ‘everything curated with love’.
-Trippy tees, handmade jewellery, a sassy new haircut under the tree, gorgeous accessories, mouth harps, shell anklets, yoga mats, natural skincare—this freewheeling market is full of amazing knick-knacks!
+The Goa Collective Bazaar at Hilltop, Vagator is currently the most popular flea market.
+With 100 stalls, live music, a bar, a kid's area, and food, this flea market is hosted every Friday night.
+It's a unique set-up with the promise of ‘everything curated with love’.
+Trippy tees, handmade jewellery, a sassy new haircut under the tree, gorgeous accessories, mouth harps, shell anklets, yoga mats, natural skincare — this freewheeling market is full of amazing knick-knacks!
 And well, since it’s Goa, no market is complete without a bar.
 So, yes, grab a beer or a fruity cocktail at Luna’s cocktail bar while the children have fun making masks or other DIY art stuff.

 Bestsellers: Food